There are few places in the world where it is possible to travel right across the Country by Canoe.

 Watch sunsets, with a brew/dram

-Cook on a campfire, cook on a stove, cook in a communal kitchen, buy dinner
+Cook on a campfire, cook on a stove, cook in a communal kitchen, dine out

 Have a laugh as a friendly welcoming group of like-minded people